yannisl/phd/phddoc.md

 work still to be carried out to improve the template styles provided, to test it more thoroughly and to add a number of improvements in the special designs.
-At present I estimate that I have completed about 70% of the work that needs to be done.
+At present I estimate that I have completed about 80% of the work that needs to be done.

-__The package as it stands is not production stable.__
+__The class as it stands is not production stable.__